mabsilico/pdb_toolkit/README.md

 # pdb_toolkit
-pdb_toolkit is an open-source python library that helps to manipulate pdb protein files easily and smoothly with an extensive list of functions and tools, the purpose of each tool could be inferred by its name, you could check [Examples](examples/TODO.md) and [Docs](docs/TODO.md) for more details.
+pdb_toolkit is an open-source python library that helps to manipulate pdb protein files easily and smoothly with an extensive list of functions and tools, the purpose of each tool could be inferred by its name, you could check the examples below for further details

 the library is divided into 3 packages:
 * **generic**: where the tools are general-purpose such as downloading a pdb,